 Of course, I do know many traders who prefer not to trade the range and prefer to trade only the pullbacks.
 I too would prefer to use CPR only to trade the pullbacks.

-- Previous day’s OHLC is referenced when you plot CPR for 1, 3, 5, 10, and 15 minutes candles
+• The previous day’s OHLC is referenced when you plot CPR for 1, 3, 5, 10, and 15-minute candles

 Conclusion

 We found that the CPR indicator to be highly accurate in the intraday timeframe.
-It’s recommended to use it in a 5-minute chart for high beta stocks or indices.
+We recommend you use it in a 5-minute chart for high-beta stocks or indices.
 If you trade based on CPR breakout with volume confirmation, the success rate can be as high as 70%.
-But don’t forget to put a stop loss to save your capital from unexpected moves.
+But don’t forget to put a stop-loss to save your capital from unexpected moves.
 As a general rule, you can use one of the CPR levels as a stop loss.
-For example, if you BUY as stock based on TC breakout, then the BC line can be your stoploss.
+For example, if you BUY as stock based on TC breakout, then the BC line can be your stop-loss.
 If the CPR width is very narrow you can even look at the previous day’s CPR levels as a stop loss.

 Like everything else in technical analysis, CPR also is not a holy grail.
 You can only succeed with proper position sizing and risk management.